MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-labeling-and-protection.md

 ## Label-based protection when label metadata has been stripped

 If a file has a label applied and that label applied protection, then the SDK can resolve file's protection to the particular label.
-If a user who has "Edit" permissions on the file, removes the label metadata either accidentally or maliciously, the protection still remains.
-When the next time SDK interacts with the file, it looks at the protection data, resolves that protection template to the original label, and reapplies the label.
+If a user who has "Edit" permissions on the file removes the label metadata either accidentally or maliciously, the protection still remains.
+When next time SDK interacts with the file, it looks at the protection data, resolves that protection template to the original label, and reapplies the label.
 This SDK behavior is a safety mechanism built into the SDK for information protection in case the label metadata is tampered with.

 ## Custom-protection and label applications